LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/ExternalKnowledgeBases/external-kbs-without-liveperson-ai.md

 ### High-level workflow

-When adding a CMS knowledge base without LivePerson AI, follow this high-level workflow:
+When adding an external knowledge base without LivePerson AI, follow this high-level workflow:

 1. In Knowledge Base:
-    1. Add the CMS knowledge base.
+    1. Add the external knowledge base.
     2. Use the Search tool to test the integration.
 2. Expose the articles to consumers by:
-    * [Adding a Knowledge Base integration](conversation-builder-integrations-knowledge-base-integrations.html) in a bot and then testing
+    * (Conversation Builder) [Adding a Knowledge Base integration](conversation-builder-integrations-knowledge-base-integrations.html) in a bot
-    * Adding a Knowledge Base integration as a part of an [Agent Assist](conversation-orchestrator-agent-assist-overview.html) component
+    * (Conversation Orchestrator) Adding a Knowledge Base integration as a part of an [Agent Assist](conversation-orchestrator-agent-assist-overview.html) component

 ### Add an external KB without LivePerson AI

-**To add a 3rd-party knowledge base without LivePerson AI**
+**To add an external knowledge base without LivePerson AI**

 1. Click **Add Knowledge Base** in the upper-right corner.
 2. In the window that appears, select the **Other Connection** tab, and then select **External Content Search Only**.